Sahilvp15/CMSPC_445_Project_1/ReadMe.md

 The models are evaluated on the test set using a comprehensive set of regression metrics, including Mean Absolute Error (MAE), Mean Squared Error (MSE), Root Mean Squared Error (RMSE), and R-squared.
 Additionally, the continuous predictions are converted to binary values, allowing for the calculation of classification metrics such as precision, recall, F1-score, and accuracy.

+## Results

+- **Linear Regression**: This model proved to be the most effective, with an impressive R-Squared value of 0.95, indicating that it explains 95% of the variance in the target variable.
+Additionally, the analysis suggests a positive correlation between house area and price, where larger houses generally have higher prices.

+- **Decision Tree Regressor**, **Random Forest Regressor**, and **Gradient Boosting Regressor**: These models showed signs of overfitting, with an F1 value of 1.00, which is an indication of potential overfitting.

 ## Discussion

-While the evaluation process is thorough, the report indicates that the R-squared values are not satisfactory, suggesting that the models' predictive ability has room for improvement.
-Further refinements in feature engineering, model selection, and hyperparameter tuning may be necessary to enhance the models' performance.
+While the Linear Regression model demonstrated strong predictive performance, the ensemble models (Decision Tree, Random Forest, and Gradient Boosting) exhibited overfitting issues.
+Further refinements in feature engineering, model selection, and hyperparameter tuning may be necessary to enhance the ensemble models' performance and mitigate overfitting.
+Additionally, the report indicates that the R-squared values for the ensemble models are not satisfactory, suggesting that their predictive ability has room for improvement.